Free Virginia Power of Attorney Forms (10 Types) – PDF | Word

 Frequently Asked Questions

-It is not essential to involve a lawyer when creating a power of attorney.
+It is not essential to involve a lawyer when creating a POA.
 There is also no restriction on involving a lawyer when creating a POA.
 A lawyer can be consulted when drafting up a POA to decide on the amount of power to give an agent or avoid loopholes that give an agent unprecedented power.
 Beyond this, a lawyer is not needed for creating a POA.

 A POA can only be recalled by a certified principal who is mentally competent to make independent decisions.

-A power of attorney can only be obtained if the principal (elderly parent) is still mentally competent to make independent decisions.
+This can only be obtained if the principal (elderly parent) is still mentally competent to make independent decisions.
 If so, the procedure for obtaining a POA is the same as indicated above.
 If the principal is no longer mentally competent, a POA cannot be obtained.
 To facilitate the care of such persons, a probate or family court will have to be petitioned to grant guardianship.

-The cost for obtaining a power of attorney in Virginia can vary significantly based on the resources used during the process.
+The cost for obtaining a POA in Virginia can vary significantly based on the resources used during the process.
 If an attorney is engaged to create the POA, the cost of hiring the attorney can range from $150 or more.
 If the POA is personally drafted, obtaining a POA form will be a significant cost.
 However, some websites can charge as much as $30 for a form.
 The other significant cost is the fee of the notary public who notarizes the document.
 In Virginia, this fee will not exceed $5.00.

 So, for a POA drawn up from a free online resource without the involvement of an attorney and acknowledged by a notary public, the cost should not exceed $5.00.